Because Owning And Flying Your Beechcraft Can Be Done Safely AND For Less Money!

 See Superior's TCM Replacement Parts listings HERE

 PS: No, it did not NEED cylinders.
-When I worked for Superior, I was the recipient of a promotional program to display their new Standard Cast cylinders.
-By the way, after about 300 hours the Superior cylinders and my LOP operations are going great with compressions all in the mid 70's!
+When I worked for Superior, I was the recipient of a promotional program in 2006 to display their new Standard Cast cylinders.
+By the way, after about 2000 hours the Superior Millennium Standard Cast cylinders and my LOP operations are going great with compressions all in the mid 70's.
+In all that time only three cylinders required removal for rebuilding in 2016 and 2018!

 The second lifter pirep is from an N35 owner, Paul S., with an IO470N engine from a 1992 overhaul with about 1100 hours on his engine.